European Aerospace Cluster Partnership: Projects

 ABROAD is an ambitious project aiming at supporting the first implementation, testing and further development of the EACP's joint internationalization strategy.
 ABROAD therefore proposes a programme that will deepen existing links between the EACP's members and foreign regions with the determination of bringing European SMEs into international value chains by supporting new international businesses or the emergence of international R&T cooperation.
 ABROAD is an important step for the EACP as it will support the implementation of the internationalization of the Partnership, which is currently one of the four key-axes of development operated by the working groups for the Partnership.
 In the course of the project, at least six strategic target regions shall be defined, described and connected to the EACP.

 Reaching Up to Excellence in Aerospace Cluster Management (RUE AERO):

 RUE AERO aims to foster excellence in regional cluster managements and to strengthen the European strategic partnership EACP as a whole.
 It stems from one of the Expressions of Interest for a European Strategic Cluster Partnership and seeks to bring about the means to give continuity to the European Clusters Collaboration Platform.
 The project will not only provide the means, but also the road-map and the drum-beat to improve the EACP partners’ quality of cluster management and to support at least 5 partners of the consortium achieving the next (higher) level of their corresponding label.

 The project further intends to support more collaboration between the multiple aerospace clusters within Europe.
 Therefore, it will strengthen inter-cluster collaboration within the European Aerospace Cluster Partnership (EACP).
 The partner organisations will also exchange information on their current menu of services to SMEs.
 The collection of practices will provide a pool of ideas to the project partners.
 This pool of ideas helps the partners to further their cluster management excellence by allowing them to pick the most transferable and best actions for individual (or common if possible) implementation.

 Global Aerospace Cluster Summits

-The 1st Global Aerospace Cluster Summit (GAC) took place during the Paris Airshow in 2017 and was a great success.
+The 1st Global Aerospace Cluster Summit (GAC) took place during the Paris Airshow in 2017.
 The 2nd Global Aerospace Cluster Summit was held in downtown London during the framework of the Farnborough International Airshow 2018.
 Both the GAC17 and GAC18 had approximately 45+ participants with the GAC18 having cluster managers present from around the globe from 18 different countries: Austria, Belgium, Brazil, Canada, Czech Republic, Germany, Ireland, Italy, Japan, Mexico, Malaysia, Poland, Portugal, Romania, Singapore, Turkey, the United Kingdom, and the United States.
-The Global Aerospace Cluster Summits are very well received by the participants and there is high level support in the form of speakers and from the industry and the European Commission.
-There is no funding for the GAC, but will continue every year with the commitment of the EACP, great support from industry and European Commission, which has enriched us so far with very good speakers and presentations.
+There is no funding for the GAC, but will continue every year with the commitment of the EACP and support from industry and European Commission.